Sleep Help: What Can I Do To Sleep Better At Night?

 Medically reviewed by April Justice, LICSW

 Research shows that humans spend around one-third of their lives sleeping or trying to get to sleep.
 When you aren’t getting the proper amount of healthy sleep at night, it can start to affect your health both mentally and physically.
-There are many reasons you might be losing sleep, including medical conditions, mental health concerns, your environment, and more.
+There are many reasons for a lack of sleep quality, including medical conditions, mental health concerns, your environment, and more.

 Addressing the root cause of your sleep concerns can be vital to making improvements.
 If you’d like to sleep better at night, it may be helpful to try various evidence-based strategies, some of which we’ll discuss below.
 This can look different for everyone, and you may find the right combination of sleep strategies that work for you.